alextsfox/kernza-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-The Wyoming Kernza Project seeks to investigate the role that perennial grains could serve in revitalizing Wyoming wheat agriculture.
-This reseaarch effort is funded by Western SARE, and run by Jay Norton at the University of Wyoming
+The Wyoming Kernza Project investigates how perennial grains could revitalize Wyoming wheat agriculture.
+This research effort is funded by Western SARE, and run by Jay Norton, Hannah Rodgers, and Alex Fox at the University of Wyoming.

-We are investigating the role that Kernza Intermediate Wheatgrass can play in improving soil health and nutrient and water useage as an economically viable crop in Eastern Wyoming dryland wheat agriculture.
-The experiment is currently set to run from Spring 2021 through Spring 2024.
+We want to answer the questions "Can Kernza® intermediate wheatgrass be a profitable and sustainable grain crop in eastern Wyoming?" and
+"What can soil health and water use research tell us about how Kernza can be resiliant under climate change?"

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download the funded {{< staticref "wsare_proposal_2021_funded.pdf" "newtab" >}}project grant proposal{{< /staticref >}}.